Why We Started ACID, and What Startups Should Look for in a PR Agency

 When it comes to media relations, that’s what you pay comms and PR professionals for—everything else is noise.

-• The senior director is a friend, I’ll be in safe hands: For reasons we’ll get into further into this piece, you’ll almost definitely not receive senior-level counsel for your account after signing an expensive retainer with a senior director.
+• Award-winning directors = we’ll be fine: For reasons we’ll get into further into this piece, you’ll almost definitely not receive senior-level counsel for your account after signing an expensive retainer with a senior director.
 Traditional agencies are just not designed to work this way, and this is a huge reason we started ACID—to do things differently and do great work.

 • Their clients are big names, we’ll be fine: Perhaps the most insidious of all, this one is particularly counterproductive for startups simply because they end up going with agencies that have no idea what being in a startup is like, the unique challenges associated with it, and how founders and investors measure success, often to the detriment of business growth.

-The highest-performing communications partnerships focus on structural communications challenges: developing compelling founder narratives, establishing thought leadership positioning, and creating systematic communications strategies that work across multiple channels—not just traditional media.
+The highest-performing communications partnerships focus on structural communications challenges: developing compelling narratives, establishing a differentiated thought leadership presence, and creating systematic communications strategies that work across multiple channels and contexts.

 How startups are paying for a broken Agency model

-Traditional agencies typically price retainers on the promise of senior-level counsel, but junior consultants or associates with little experience are often the ones running point on each account, inevitably churning out relatively low quality work.
+Traditional agencies typically price retainers on the promise of senior-level counsel, but junior associates are often the ones running point on each account.
+Network agencies can charge upwards of S$15,000 a month while a couple of junior executives with under two years of experience do the bulk of the work.

 This dynamic massively shortchanges brands, leading most to feel frustration and disappointment.
-When that is conveyed to the agency, instead of putting an experienced senior director on the account, the "solution" is typically to "do more extra work for free", ultimately leading to the high levels of burnout in junior consultants in this industry, which in turn leads to even worse work quality over time.
+When that is conveyed to the agency, the "solution" is typically to do more extra work for free, ultimately leading to the high levels of burnout in junior associates in this industry, which then exacerbates the poor work quality over time.

-This model particularly damages Singapore startups operating in Southeast Asia's most expensive business environment.
-Early-stage companies cannot afford the 6-12 month learning curves that junior consultants typically require to understand a company’s positioning, regulatory considerations, or business roadmap.
+This model particularly damages startups operating in Southeast Asia's most expensive business environment.
+Early-stage companies cannot afford the 6-month learning curves that junior associates typically require to familiarise themselves with a company’s unique positioning, regulatory considerations, or business roadmap.

 This is ultimately why we started ACID.
-After being on both sides of the equation, we learned that the traditional agency model is fundamentally flawed, incentivising a culture where every participant ultimately loses while the people sitting at the top of the agency hierarchy laugh all the way to the bank.
+After being on both sides of the equation, we learned that the traditional agency model is fundamentally flawed, incentivising a dynamic in which every participant ultimately loses while the people sitting at the top of the agency hierarchy laugh all the way to the bank.

 We believe there’s another way that can lead to a win-win-win situation—where brands pay less, founders and business owners receive high quality work and comms support, and agencies do not contribute to a culture of burnout and sweatshop dynamics.